streambased-io/streambased-demos/RAGworkshop/README.md

 **Step 2: Explore the data using Kafka tools**

-This section is based around the tools that come with Apache Kafka, these can be downloaded here: [https://kafka.apache.org/downloads](https://kafka.apache.org/downloads).
+This section is based around the tools that come with Apache Kafka, these can be downloaded here: [Link](https://kafka.apache.org/downloads).
 Let’s perform some common tasks with them.

 Note: First, copy all of the connection details retrieved from RDx into a file named client.properties and make a note of the “bootstrap.servers” value.
 You will need this for the commands below.

-1. Listing topics \- A topic is a logical grouping of messages in Kafka we can list all of these in the Kafka cluster using the kafka-topics.sh tool as below:
+1. Listing topics - A topic is a logical grouping of messages in Kafka we can list all of these in the Kafka cluster using the kafka-topics.sh tool as below:

-kafka\_2.13-XXX/bin/kafka-topics.sh \--bootstrap-server \[bootstrap.servers config\] \--command-config client.properties \--list
+kafka_2.13-XXX/bin/kafka-topics.sh --bootstrap-server [bootstrap.servers config] --command-config client.properties --list

-2. We can describe a particular topic by providing the \--describe and \--topic arguments:
+2. We can describe a particular topic by providing the --describe and --topic arguments:

-kafka\_2.13-XXX/bin/kafka-topics.sh \--bootstrap-server \[bootstrap.servers config\] \--command-config client.properties \--describe \--topic yt\_gaming\_subtitles
+kafka_2.13-XXX/bin/kafka-topics.sh --bootstrap-server [bootstrap.servers config] --command-config client.properties --describe --topic yt_gaming_subtitles

 This will produce an output similar to the below: